polkadot-fellows/RFCs/text/0001-agile-coretime.md

 _Socialization:_

-This RFC was presented at Polkadot Decoded 2023 Copenhagen on the Main Stage.
-A small amount of socialisation at the Parachain Summit preceeded it and some substantial discussion followed it.
+The essensials of this proposal were presented at Polkadot Decoded 2023 Copenhagen on the Main Stage.
+A small amount of socialization at the Parachain Summit preceeded it and some substantial discussion followed it.
 Parity Ecosystem team is currently soliciting views from ecosystem teams who would be key stakeholders.

 ## Explanation

 ### Overview

-Upon implementation of this proposal, slot auctions and associated crowdloans cease.
-Instead, Coretime on the Polkadot UC is sold by the Polkadot System in two separate formats: *Bulk* and *Instantaneous*.
-This proposal only mandates the implementation of *Bulk Coretime*; any mentions of *Instantaneous Coretime* are only intended to illustrate a possible final solution.
+Upon implementation of this proposal, the parachain-centric slot auctions and associated crowdloans cease.
+Instead, Coretime on the Polkadot UC is sold by the Polkadot System in two separate formats: *Bulk Coretime* and *Instantaneous Coretime*.

+When a Polkadot Core is utilized, we say it is dedicated to a *Task* rather than a "parachain".
+The Task to which a Core is dedicated may change at every Relay-chain block and while one predominant type of Task is to secure a Cumulus-based blockchain (i.e. a parachain), other types of Tasks are envisioned.

-Bulk Coretime is sold periodically on a specialised *Brokerage System Chain* and allocated in advance of its usage, whereas Instantaneous Coretime is sold on the Relay-chain immediately prior to usage on a block-by-block basis with an explicit allocation at the time of purchase.
+Bulk Coretime is sold periodically on a specialised system chain known as the *Coretime-chain* and allocated in advance of its usage, whereas Instantaneous Coretime is sold on the Relay-chain immediately prior to usage on a block-by-block basis.

+This proposal does not fix what should be done with revenue from sales of Coretime and leaves it for a further RFC process.

-Revenue from sales of Bulk Coretime is owned by the Polkadot Treasury.
-Owners of Bulk Coretime are tracked on this chain and the ownership status and properties of the owned Coretime are exposed over XCM as a non-fungible asset.
+Owners of Bulk Coretime are tracked on the Coretime-chain and the ownership status and properties of the owned Coretime are exposed over XCM as a non-fungible asset.

-At the request of the owner, the Broker-chain allows a single Bulk Coretime asset, known as a *Region*, to be used in various ways including transferal to another owner, allocated to a particular parachain or placed in the Instantaneous Coretime Pool.
+At the request of the owner, the Coretime-chain allows a single Bulk Coretime asset, known as a *Region*, to be used in various ways including transferal to another owner, allocated to a particular task (e.g. a parachain) or placed in the Instantaneous Coretime Pool.
 Regions can also be split out, either into non-overlapping sub-spans or exactly-overlapping spans with less regularity.

-The Brokerage System Chain periodically instructs the Relay-chain to assign its cores to alternative tasks as and when the allocation changes owing to a new Region taking effect.
+The Coretime-Chain periodically instructs the Relay-chain to assign its cores to alternative tasks as and when Core allocations change due to new Regions coming into effect.

-#### Special Considerations

-As a migration mechanism, pre-existing leases (from the legacy lease/slots/crowdloan framework) SHALL be recorded in the Broker-chain and cores assigned to them.
-When the lease comes to expiry, there is a mechanism to gain a priority sale of Bulk Coretime to ensure that the Parachain suffers no downtime.
+#### Renewal and Migration

-Additionally, there is a renewal system which allows a core's assignment to be renewed unchanged with a known maximum price increase from month to month.
-In this case, the core's assignment must not include an Instantaneous Coretime allocation and must not have been split into smaller amounts.
+There is a renewal system which allows a Bulk Coretime assignment of a single core to be renewed unchanged with a known price increase from month to month.
+Renewals are processed in a period prior to regular purchases, effectively giving them precedence over a fixed number of cores available.

+Renewals are only enabled when a core's assignment does not include an Instantaneous Coretime allocation and has not been split into shorter segments.

-Note that the intention behind renewals is only to ensure that committed Paras get some guarantees about price for predicting future costs.
-As such this price-capped renewal system only allows cores to be reused for their same tasks from month to month.
-In any other context, the regular sale system must be used and the regular price paid.
+Thus, renewals are designed to ensure only that committed parachains get some guarantees about price for predicting future costs.
+This price-capped renewal system only allows cores to be reused for their same tasks from month to month.
+In any other context, Bulk Coretime would need to be purchased regularly.

+As a migration mechanism, pre-existing leases (from the legacy lease/slots/crowdloan framework) are initialized into the Coretime-chain and cores assigned to them prior to Bulk Coretime sales.
+In the sale where the lease expires, the system offers a renewal, as above, to allow a priority sale of Bulk Coretime and ensure that the Parachain suffers no downtime when transitioning from the legacy framework.

-#### Relay-chain and Instantaneous Coretime
+#### Instantaneous Coretime

+Processing of Instantaneous Coretime happens in part on the Polkadot Relay-chain.
+Credit is purchased on the Coretime-chain for regular DOT tokens, and this results in a DOT-denominated Instantaneous Coretime Credit account on the Relay-chain being credited for the same amount.

+Though the Instantaneous Coretime Credit account records a balance for an account identifier (very likely controlled by a collator), it is *non-transferable* and *non-refundable*.
+It can only be consumed in order to purchase some Instantaneous Coretime with immediate availability.

+The Relay-chain reports this usage back to the Coretime-chain in order to allow it to reward the providers of the underlying Coretime, either the Polkadot System or owners of Bulk Coretime who contributed to the Instantaneous Coretime Pool.

-Sales of Instantaneous Coretime happen on the Polkadot Relay-chain.
-The Relay-chain is expected to be responsible for:
+Specifically the Relay-chain is expected to be responsible for:

-- holding non-transferable, non-refundable DOT-denominated Instantaneous Coretime Market Credit balance information for collators.
+- holding non-transferable, non-refundable DOT-denominated Instantaneous Coretime Credit balance information for collators.
 - setting and adjusting the price of Instantaneous Coretime based on usage.
-- allowing collators to consume their ICM Credit at the current pricing in exchange for the ability to schedule one PoV for near-immediate usage.
+- allowing collators to consume their Instantaneous Coretime Credit at the current pricing in exchange for the ability to schedule one PoV for near-immediate usage.
-- ensuring the Broker System Chain has timely accounting information on Coretime sales revenue.
+- ensuring the Coretime-Chain has timely accounting information on Instantaneous Coretime Sales revenue.

-#### Broker System Chain
+#### Coretime-chain

-Also known as the *Broker-chain*, this is a new system parachain.
-It has the responsibility of providing the Relay-chain via UMP with scheduling information of:
+The *Coretime-chain* is a new system parachain.
+It has the responsibility of providing the Relay-chain via UMP with information of:

-- The number of cores which should be made available during the next session.
+- The number of cores which should be made available.
-- Which para IDs should be running on which cores and in what ratios.
+- Which tasks should be running on which cores and in what ratios.
+- Accounting information for Instantaneous Coretime Credit.

+It also expects information from the Relay-chain via DMP:

+- The number of cores available to be scheduled.
+- Account information on Instantaneous Coretime Sales.

 The specific interface is properly described in RFC-5.